 top of page

 Archival research has long been central to the practice and process of creating a historical narrative.
-It's where historians have traditionally gone to find primary sources from the past, usually by searching a catalogue of those sources created by an archivist.
+It's where historians often go to find primary sources from the past, usually by searching a catalogue of those sources created by an archivist.
 Sometimes what you find is not what you expect.
-General curiosity about London's connections with Ireland prompted me to search The London Archives' online catalogue for all entries containing the word "Irish".
+General curiosity about London's connections with Ireland had prompted me to search The London Archives' online catalogue for all entries containing the word "Irish".
+That led to a file titled "Irish Distressed Ladies' Fund" which I automatically assumed was one of the many philanthropic ventures formed in London over the years in support of Ireland's poor and peasant populations.

-That led to a file titled "Irish Distressed Ladies Fund" which I automatically assumed was one of the many philanthropic ventures formed in London over the years in support of the poor in Ireland.
 But when I visited the archive and opened the file, it turned out to be something very different indeed.
-Something which provided a very unfamiliar perspective on the late nineteenth-century Land War in Ireland through the overlapping lenses of gender, class, religion and national identity.
+Something which provided a very unfamiliar perspective on Ireland's late nineteenth-century Land War through the overlapping lenses of gender, class, religion and national identity.

 Featured locations: